wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-topologies.md

 In this topology one AAD Connect Sync server is connected to each Azure AD Directory.
 The Azure AD Connect sync servers must be configured for filtering so they each have a mutually exclusive set of objects to operate on, for example by scoping each server to a particular domain or OU.
 A DNS domain can only be registered in a single Azure AD directory so the UPNs of the users in the on-premises AD must use separate namespaces as well.
 For example, in the picture above three separate UPN suffixes are registered in the on-premises AD: contoso.com, fabrikam.com, and wingtiptoys.com.
 The users in each on-premises AD domain use a different namespace.

-In this topology there is no “GALsync” between the Azure AD directory instances so the address book in Exchange Online and Skype for Business will only show users in the same directory.
+In this topology there is no "GALsync" between the Azure AD directory instances so the address book in Exchange Online and Skype for Business will only show users in the same directory.

 With this topology only one of the Azure AD directories can enable Exchange hybrid with the on-premises Active Directory.